-- Some medicines are inhaled (breathed in) with a spacer and some are taken as a pill.
-There are two types of asthma medicines - quick-relief (rescue) and long-term (control).
-Quick-relief medicines relieve the symptoms of an asthma attack.
+- Some medicines are inhaled (meaning to breathe in) with a spacer, and some are taken as a pill.
+There are two types of asthma medicines — quick-relief (rescue) and long-term (control).
+Quick- relief medicines relieve the symptoms of an asthma attack.
 If you need to use your quick-relief medicines more and more, visit your doctor to see if you need a different medicine.
 Long-term control medicines help you have fewer and milder attacks, but they don't help you while you are having an asthma attack.

 - Take your long-term control medicine even when you don't have symptoms.